How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

 It is sometimes claimed that QM and specifically the Born rules requires some kind of non-classical probability theory.
 Leon Cohen has shown that this is just another myth~\cite{Cohen}.
 We found no convincing reason to think otherwise.

-\subsection{Space-Time: The Arena of Avatars}
+\subsection{Space-Time: The Arena of Avatars?}

-As explained in the previous section, Minkowski's space-time is, from the perspective of a single RPO, a kind of a holographic screen, it is less fundamental than supposed ``classically'' - nonetheless it is more than a mere image of reality.
-For many physicists it seems simply not imaginable to weaken local realism~\footnote{ Einstein wrote 1947 in a letter to Born: ``I cannot seriously believe in it [quantum mechanics] because the theory cannot be reconciled with the idea that physics should represent a reality in time and space, free from spooky actions at a distance.''~\cite{BELett} }, but from a logical perspective a merely commandment-based space-time concept is scientifically unsatisfactory.
+As explained in the previous section, Minkowski's space-time is, from the perspective of a single RPO, some kind of a 4-dimensional holographic screen, it is metaphysically less but logically more fundamental than supposed ``classically'' - nonetheless it is more than a mere image of reality.
+For many physicists it seems simply not imaginable to weaken local realism~\footnote{ Einstein wrote 1947 in a letter to Born: ``I cannot seriously believe in it [quantum mechanics] because the theory cannot be reconciled with the idea that physics should represent a reality in time and space, free from spooky actions at a distance.''~\cite{BELett} }, but from a logical perspective a merely commandment-based (fundamental) space-time concept is not satisfactory.
 Even Einstein, in later years, wrote: ``Spacetime does not claim existence on its own, but only as a structural quality of the field''~\cite{EinsteinRel}.

-Also the experimental tests of Bell's theorem suggest that nature is on the fundamental level non-local~\cite{Popescu}.
-As Maudlin expressed it: ``What Bell proved, and what theoretical physics has not yet properly absorbed, is that the physical world itself is non-local''~\cite{Maudlin}.

-De Haro and de Regt argued that physical theories without the primary assumption of space-time are indeed able, contrary to other claims, to ``provide scientific understanding''~\cite{dHdR}, though they are - of course - difficult to visualize.